recrof/MeshCoreClient/README.md

 # MeshCoreClient
-Mobile and Desktop MeshCore client written in Tauri v2
+Mobile and Web MeshCore client written in Ionic